 Want to learn more about food in Israel?
 Check out these 20 foods you can’t miss!

 There are a few main areas of Jerusalem where we’d recommend staying with kids, and the experience is very different depending on which area you choose!
 None will be a bad choice, so where to stay in Jerusalem with kids will just be a matter of preference and budget.

 We even have a full guide to choosing where to stay in Jerusalem.

 Want to live like a local?
 Choose an apartment in the German Colony for a quieter pace, tons of playgrounds and a non-tourist grocery store.
 I’ve stayed there many times and it’s my favorite area, especially for families.
 We loved our Home Exchange apartment and found it to be the perfect base for a longer stay in the area.
-Here are more great rental apartments in the German Colony of Jerusalem:
+Here are more great rental apartments and hotels in the German Colony of Jerusalem:

 Need help planning your itinerary for Israel?
 We’ve got you covered!